mhaffner/personal-website-hugo/content/post/arch-linux.md

 **Random rambling**: _Some of difference in installation of dependencies is due to the suite of pre-packaged software that comes with Manjaro; it comes with `curl` and `java` whereas Ubuntu does not.
-This is somewhat counter-intuitive because Arch Linux generally takes a DIY approach - The developers seek to create an non-bloated experience, avoiding design decisions that force users down a specific path.
-In fact, it seems as though the mere concept of an Arch-based "distribution" deviates from this philosophy, but if developers make (a) mostly good design decisions, (b) that I can change if I want, (c) that help me get a system up and running much faster than I could with a bare bones installation... then I'm okay with this_.
+The inclusion of these extra packages is an example of how Manjaro deviates from the pure Arch Linux philosophy, which generally takes a DIY approach - The developers seek to create an non-bloated experience, avoiding design decisions that force users down a specific path.
+(This is not to suggest that Ubuntu would be expected to contain everything that Arch Linux contains, of course).
+However, if Manjaro developers make (a) mostly good design decisions, (b) that I can change if I want, (c) that help me get a system up and running much faster than I could with a bare bones installation... then I'm okay with this_.

-It's possible that users of other Arch Linux distributions would need something slightly different to install dependencies for `shp2nosql`, but the general point still stands: many one liners with `pacman` are analogous to multi-step processes with `apt`.
+It's possible that users of other Arch Linux derivatives would need something slightly different to install dependencies for `shp2nosql`, but the general point still stands: many one liners with `pacman` are analogous to multi-step processes with `apt`.
 This includes the installation of `QGIS`, `R`, and